babashka/sci/doc/ai/adr/0011-native-cljs-protocols.md

 run is the proof of the compiled-setter munging story), JVM suite and clj-kondo clean vs master.

+## Default protocol entries (branch `default-protocols`)

+Every cljs.core protocol except IFn is exposed as a native entry in sci's `clojure.core` by default (`protocol-vars` macro in copy_vars, merged into the core namespace map): no `copy-var` wiring needed to implement ILookup, IAssociative, ITransient*, INamed, Inst, ... on sci types.
+IDeref, ISwap, IReset and IPrintWithWriter keep their entries in core_protocols; IRecord keeps its dedicated marker entry.
+Bundle cost measured: +6,659 B gzip for 52 protocols (~128 B each, 199,476 -> 206,135).
+Embedders can shadow individual entries via `:namespaces` as always.

 ## Not covered

 - deftype, defrecord, reify and extend-type/extend-protocol on sci types are